Roger Evans, Baron Evans of Guisborough: House of Lords

-In 2024, Evans was granted a Life Peerage in the House of Lords by the Conservative Party as part of the 2024 Political Peerages.
-He was created Baron Evans of Guisborough, of Guisborough in the County of North Yorkshire on 6 February 2025.
-He made his maiden speech in the Lords on 13 June 2025.
+In December 2024, Evans was nominated for a life peerage as part of the 2024 Political Peerages.
+He was created Baron Evans of Guisborough, of Guisborough in the County of North Yorkshire, on 6 February 2025.

+He delivered his maiden speech in the House of Lords on 13 June 2025 during a debate on AI and creative technologies, in which he emphasised outcome-focused regulation and reflected on his career progression from Guisborough to London.